grahamlaye/nirvanaLabs/README.md

 # Nirvana Labs Avalanche C-Chain Demo

 This repository leverages the Nirvana Cloud node services to produce a collection of API calls to a provisioned Avalanche node.
+This repository should work on Linux kernels.
+It has not been tested on Windows.

 ## Pre-Reqs